WHAT IS MINDFULNESS?

 of why phenomena we experience as sensations, feelings, and states of mind occur in the way they do is realized as we become aware of the underlying beliefs, assumptions and attitudes as conditions of self-limiting patterns.Having insight into these underlying

 habitual patterns can liberate by granting us a different viewpoint enabling us to see the same set of conditions but from a fresh perspective that can radically change the way we experience everything.

-PLEASE READ THE SECTION 'MINDFULNESS COURSE' ON THIS WEBSITE FOR MORE INFORMATION ABOUT THE APPROACH TO MINDFULNESS, AND ABOUT ENROLLING ON THE COURSE.
+PLEASE READ THE SECTION 'MINDFULNESS COURSE' ON THIS WEBSITE FOR MORE INFORMATION ABOUT THE APPROACH TO MINDFULNESS.

 defuse stress and experience greater calm

 expand our sense of who we are, beyond our fears and self-judgment

 discover inner resources that can change our everyday lives

 capacity for insight and wisdom